golovnevs/js_sprint_2020_final_project_golovnevs/README.md

 # REDI Sprint 2020 Frontend Development 2, Final Project

-Application Name: {StyleList}
+Application Name: StyleList

-Student Name: {Golovnev Sergei}
+Student Name: Golovnev Sergei

-## {StyleList}
+## StyleList

-My product Stylebook allows users to find their basic wardrobe key pieces based on their style preferences.
+My product StyleList allows users to find their basic wardrobe key pieces based on their style preferences.
 User goes through a quiz where she is asked to choose between 2 outfits, then the product picks 4 most frequently liked outfits and shown it to user.
 Then user clicks on them and the product provides list of items used on the pictures.

 ## Screenshots